nrwl/nx/docs/shared/packages/cypress/cypress-component-testing.md

 You can optionally pass in `--generate-tests` to create component tests for all components within the library.

-Component testing leverages a build target within your workspace as the base for running the tests.
-The build target is usually an app within the workspace.
-By default, the generator attempts to find the build target for you based on the project usage, but you can manually specify the build target to use via the `--build-target` option.
+Component testing supports both applications and libraries.
+By default, the generator attempts to find the build target for you based on the project's dependent apps.
+But you can manually specify the build target to use via the `--build-target` option.
+Note, in most cases, the build target will be from a different project than the one being configured.
+The only case where the build targets are from the same project is when the component tests are being added to an application.

 ```shell
 nx g @nrwl/react:cypress-component-configuration --project=your-project --build-target=my-react-app:build